angelanne/GUIDE/README.md

 Test!

 ### Aborting
-It's worth noting that you can use an built-in `abort()` method to handle errors:
-Using the abort() function is the simplest way to handle exceptions in Flask.
+It's worth noting that you can use an built-in `abort()` method to handle errors.
+This is the simplest way to handle exceptions in Flask.
 This type works by just raising an exception by the error code without importing the exception.

 Let's write an abort() exception if a task does not exist.